elfurbe/qpsnr/README.md

 # qpsnr
-Updating qpsnr to work with libav 12
+Updating qpsnr to work with ffmpeg4